mr-karan/coredns-nomad/README.md

 The nomad plugin serves DNS records for services registered with Nomad.
 Nomad 1.3+ comes with [support for discovering services](https://www.hashicorp.com/blog/nomad-service-discovery) with an in-built service catalogue that is available via the HTTP API.
 This plugin extends the HTTP API and provides a DNS interface for querying the service catalogue.

 The query can be looked up with the format `service.namespace.nomad`.
 The plugin currently handles A, AAAA and SRV records.
-Refer to [#Usage Example](#usage-example) for more details.
+Refer to [Usage](#usage-example) for more details.

 ## Compilation